bolorino/theatrewp/README.md

 * check-dates-form.php # To filter performances by date
 * taxonomy-format.php # Productions by category

-To customize these templates, copy the files located in includes/templates within the plugin directory to your theme's directory and modify it to your liking.
+You can copy the files located in includes/templates within the plugin directory to your theme's directory and modify it to your liking.

 Installation
 ------------